dmitriilezine/AzureSecurityBootCamp/labs/day1-labs/day1-vm-build.md

 ## Create Windows 10 Pro 1809 VM

 0. Run the following template.  https://portal.azure.com/microsoft.onmicrosoft.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FSingle-VM%2Fmaster%2FSingle%20VM%2Fazuredeploy.json
-1. Create new Resource Group, name it 'alias-WIN10PRO', wheere 'alias' is your alias
+1. Create new Resource Group, name it 'alias-WIN10PRO', where 'alias' is your alias
 2. For location select "West US"
 3. Admin password is created as "Subscription#YOURSUBSCRIPTIONID".
 You can replace it with your own strong password
 4. Replace Source Client IP with Public IP of your device, or put "*" to allow any source